 In addition to understanding and spotting the warning signs, having access to the right help is key — and this guide is here to give you all the links to the resources you might need in one convenient guide.

-We have broken out, by state, the help on hand.
+We have broken out, by state, the help available.
 We have provided contact numbers and links to organizations who are there to answer your questions and help you if you worry your gambling has become a problem.

-As more states offer online poker the opportunity to play becomes easier, with games running around the clock.
-Currently Pennsylvania, Michigan, New Jersey, Delaware and Nevada allow residents to play online poker (it is permitted in West Virginia, but no site is currently live).
+As more states offer online poker, the opportunity to play becomes easier, with games running around the clock, and accessible from virtually anywhere.
+Currently, Pennsylvania, Michigan, New Jersey, Delaware, and Nevada allow residents to play online poker.
+Online poker is also legally permitted in West Virginia, but no site is currently live.

-If you find yourself chasing your loses and spending more than you can afford and are defensive about your gambling habits — or know someone who is struggling with this — help is at hand.
+If you find yourself chasing your losses, spending more than you can afford, or are defensive about your gambling habits — or know someone who is struggling with this — help is at hand.